AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-07-26-Parametric-Functions-and-Particles.md

 <span class="image fit"><img src="https://gorillasun.de/assets/images/2021-07-26-Parametric-Functions-and-Particles/rotation2.gif" alt="" /></span>

-<h2>Playing with Trigonometry</h2>
+<h2><a name='parametric'>Parametric Functions</a></h2>

-Next we can do, is play with the trigonometry that determines the position of the points, for example we can modulate the y coordinates with another cosine function, such as follows, and obtain the Lemniscate of Gerono, aka the infinity symbol:
+Next we can do, is play with the trigonometry that determines the position of the points, and plug in different parametric functions instead of the circle.
+For example we can modulate the y coordinates with another cosine function, such as in the following, and obtain the Lemniscate of Gerono, aka the infinity symbol:

 <pre><code>x = r*cos(a);
 y = r*sin(a)*cos(a);